ragnarroshan/UiPath-Keyboard_Automation-Simulate_Keystrokes/Readme.md

 ### Start the Notepad Application:

-Search for the Start Process activity in the Activities panel and drag it into the Main sequence.<br>
+Search for the Start Process activityy in the Activities panel and drag it into the Main sequence.<br>
 In the FileName property of Start Process, enter the path to the Notepad executable (notepad.exe):<br>

 ```